 Understanding the Builder Pattern for Complex Object Construction in C#

-What is the Builder Pattern?
+What Is the Builder Pattern?

-How the Builder Pattern Works
+Core Components of the Builder Pattern

-The pattern involves four main components:
+The Builder Pattern involves four main participants:

 public class House